 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The Haas School of Business at the University of California, Berkeley is generating an applicant pool of assistant instructors to support lead instructors with courses taught in our business school programs should an opening arise.
+The Haas School of Business at the University of California, Berkeley is generating an applicant pool of qualified temporary instructors to teach courses in Economic Analysis and Policy should an opening arise.
 The pool will remain in place for one year.

 Haas School of Business is committed to creating an inclusive environment, one that is supportive of all individuals, regardless of background.
 We are committed to building an excellent and diverse faculty, staff, and student body, and we welcome applicants whose experiences have prepared them to contribute to this commitment.

 Applicants are considered for positions as needs arise; the existence of this pool does not guarantee that a position is available.

 UC lecturers are academic appointees and are represented by an exclusive bargaining agent, University Council – American Federation of Teachers (UC-AFT).
 This position is represented by the bargaining unit.

 For those who are not US citizens or permanent residents, a legal permit that allows work in the United States (such as a US visa that allows employment) is required by the start date of the position.
 The department is unable to provide a visa/work permit.

 Under Federal Law, the University of California may employ only individuals who are legally able to work in the United States as established by providing documents specified in the Immigration Reform and Control Act of 1986.

 The minimum qualifications to be an applicant are candidates must have completed a Bachelor Degree or equivalent international degree at time of application.